Mitchell Piper – Executive Director / Artist Manager

 Piper Artists Management proudly provides world-wide representation to a select group of classical singers, conductors, and stage directors that are regularly engaged by leading international opera, symphonic, and concert venues.
 Mitchell Piper brings a passion for artistic excellence, and together with his entire artistic team provides a professional environment that responds to modern day needs and expectations of their artists and the presenters that engage them.

 Mitchell Piper – Mitchell Piper’s far-reaching accomplishments have positively influenced the careers of performing artists for over two decades.
 A highly respected artist manager, his artists are regularly engaged by the world’s leading opera houses and concert halls.
-He is in demand as an adjudicator and master teacher and has provided career consultations for leading young artist programs and music conservatories including the Lyric Opera of Chicago, Washington National Opera, The Juilliard School, Manhattan School of Music, and New York University.
+He is the Executive Director of the Trentino Music Festival and spends time each year working consulting young artists with their career aspirations.

 Robin Blauers-Piper – After graduating with an advanced degree in Opera Performance from The Hartt School, Robin was a resident soprano with the Connecticut Opera.
 She has been featured in leading roles in Die Entführung aus dem Serail, Rigoletto, Un Ballo in Maschera, Les Contes d’Hoffman and Die Zauberflöte.
 As the winner of the prestigious Jenny Lind Competition she appeared in recital for the Ambassador at the American Embassy in Stockholm, as well as on Swedish National Radio and Television.
 Robin appeared in numerous musical theater productions including Gigi opposite actor John O’Hurley.